Positive rapid test?

 Employees can find advice and information on the following websites:

-General advice from the Employment Agency is available free of charge at 0049 800 4555500.
+General advice from the Employment Agency is available free of charge on 0049 800 4555500.

-Regulations for employees in case of quarantine
+Regulations for employees in the event of quarantine

 Information and application forms for employers and self-employed persons